 Andrássy Street is a large boulevard in Budapest, dating back to 1872.
 It became a World Heritage Site in 2002.
 We love walking on Andrássy Street and we do so almost every day.
 There are several notable points of interest along the avenue, including the gorgeous Hungarian Opera House, Pest Broadway, Terror House Museum and Heroes' Square.
 Don't forget to stop for coffee along the avenue.

 Heroes' Square is one of the major squares in the city known for its iconic statues which represent the Seven Chieftains of the Magyars and other important Hungarian national leaders.
 You can visit the Museum of Fine Arts on the left and Palace of Art on the right.

 Vajdahunyad Castle was completed in 1896.
 It now houses the Museum of Agriculture.
 The castle is surrounded by a beautiful green park, with benches where you can have a relaxing walk or enjoy a late afternoon picnic.
 On the other side, you can visit the Budapest Zoo & Botanical Garden.

 Széchenyi Thermal Bath

-If you wish to finish off the afternoon with a lovely bath, head over to the Széchenyi Thermal Bath located just minuted from the Vajdahunyad Castle.
+If you wish to finish the afternoon with a lovely bath, head over to the Széchenyi Thermal Bath, located just minuted from the Vajdahunyad Castle.
 Széchenyi also offers an outdoors complex of pools.
 Skip the queues and enjoy the spa's 18 pools, saunas, and steams rooms for the whole day.